 Initially, I did not want to come to Covenant.
 I had just graduated from a very small Christian school and wanted to go to a huge public university near home.
-Then, the closer it got to decision time, I felt the Lord leading me to choose Covenant.
-I realized that it would be a safe place for me to struggle independently, to struggle through who I am as a follower of Christ, and to struggle through what that means for my life and beliefs.
-I chose Covenant because I wanted to be in an environment where I could find people who genuinely loved God and wanted to serve him and grow in him.
+The closer it got to decision time, the Lord opened my heart to the idea of Covenant and provided financially.
+I realized it would be a safe place for me to struggle independently—to struggle through who I am as a follower of Christ, and to struggle through what that means for my life and beliefs.
+I chose Covenant because I wanted to be in an environment where I could live alongside people who genuinely loved the Lord and wanted to serve him and grow in him.
 I needed that and still need that every day.
 I also loved the change of scenery and people—fresh faces make life more exciting.
 The campus is beautiful, and I don’t mind that either.

 How is Covenant unique?

 Well, obviously the location is stunning, and not many people can say they wake up to the view we have.
 But really, Covenant is unique in its approach to Christian education.
-The faculty and staff truly desire to make sure Christ’s preeminence permeates their teaching and stay committed to it.
-That doesn’t mean they always do it perfectly and everyone here is consistently great, spiritually speaking, but it means that there is an environment in which our sinfulness and hard questions find their answer in Jesus and through fellowship in the body of Christ.
+The faculty and staff truly desire to ensure Christ’s preeminence permeates their teaching and stay committed to it.
+That doesn’t mean they always do it perfectly or everyone here is consistently spiritually "solid," but it does mean that this is an environment where our sinfulness and hard questions find their answer in Jesus and through fellowship in the body of Christ.

 What has been your favorite experience at Covenant?

-I loved Jazz on the Overlook.
-Everyone looked so classy and the dancing was fun.
-The city lights in the background made the night cozy and beautiful.
+I love Jazz on the Overlook.
+Everyone looks so classy and swing dancing is the BEST.
+The city lights in the background make the night cozy and beautiful.

 What is your favorite class, and why?